-Confirming diagnosis or preparing for surgery may also involve one or more medical procedures including:
+Confirming diagnosis or preparing for surgery may also involve one or more medical procedures during cardiac catheterization.

 Treatment and Management of HCM

 For those with symptoms, the focus is on symptom management using medications and procedures.

 It's important to take the medications that have been prescribed by your health care professional.
 These medications offer limited and varying relief of symptoms.
 They may help with function but can have side effects.
 Medications that may be prescribed for HCM include: